cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 Here's the requirement: we need to quickly surface the most recent "issue" (epiweek of publication) for the existing [`fluview` endpoint](api/fluview.md).
-This is already provided by the existing [`meta` endpoint](api/meta.md), however, it's _very_ slow, and it returns a bunch of unrelated data.
-The goal is extract the subset of metadata pertaining to `fluview` and return just that data through a new endpoint.
+The existing [`meta` endpoint](api/meta.md) already provides this, however, it's _very_ slow, and it returns a bunch of unrelated data.
+The goal is to extract the subset of metadata pertaining to `fluview` and return just that data through a new endpoint.

 Each row in the `fluview` table contains